Solar Power Newfoundland and Labrador (2023 Guide)

 Congratulations!
-You’ve found the ultimate guide for going solar in Newfoundland and Labrador!
+You’ve found the ultimate guide for installing solar power in Newfoundland and Labrador!

-Newfoundland and Labrador is currently ranked the worst province in the country for installing a solar power system, scoring near last in almost every category except for having high electricity costs.
+Newfoundland and Labrador is currently ranked the #13 province in the country for installing a solar power system, but scores in the middle of the pack for utility-related factors.

-This page contains all available information about installing solar in NL including solar incentives, regional geography, electrical utilities, and access to solar, as of 2019.
+This page contains all relevant information about installing solar in Newfoundland and Labrador including utility policies, system financing, solar incentives, and natural factors – updated as of Sep 9, 2023.

 You can read from top to bottom, or skip to your preferred section by clicking on it below: